 My mission is to provide service dogs to individuals FREE of charge.
 Unfortunately, I’m not backed by a huge conglomerate to sponsor the puppies I raise, I don’t have deep pockets to fully fund this venture on my own, and I haven’t won the lottery…yet…

 I want YOU to be a part of this journey that I started over 10+ years ago.

-If you haven’t already join our email list to get the most up to date news on our upcoming puppy.
+If you haven’t already joined our email list to get the most up-to-date news on our upcoming puppy.